mehulagg/gitlab_test/doc/administration/custom_hooks.md

    type.
 For example, if the script is in Ruby the shebang will probably be `#!/usr/bin/env ruby`.

 That's it!
-Assuming the hook code is properly implemented the hook will fire as appropriate.
+Assuming the hook code is properly implemented, the hook will run as appropriate.

-> If you are using [hashed storage](https://docs.gitlab.com/ee/administration/repository_storage_types.html#hashed-storage), you may find that the project's repository directory does not exactly match the instructions above.
-In this case, you can find the repository directory for a project by opening the Admin panel on your instance, going to **Projects**, and selecting the project for which you'd like to add a hook.
-You can find the path to its repository under "Gitaly relative path" on this page.

 ## Set a global Git hook for all repositories